Stages#

 Remove a Stage from a Flow#

-In the UI, you can click on the three dots at the top right of the stage and click on the delete button from the menu.
+In the UI, you can click the three dots at the top right of the stage and then click the delete button in the menu.

 All stages connected to this stage will be disconnected by this action.